 There’s still another Government consultation open, which is focused on the long term future of e-scooters and other micromobility, and the rules e-scooter owners would have to follow in the future.
 So we still need you to share your experiences in our survey, which is open until 15 June.

-Any changes to our streets must be accessible for everyone.
+Any changes to our streets must be accessible to everyone.
 Councils are rapidly making changes to our streets to encourage more walking and cycling, so that fewer people rely on public transport.
 Along with our concerns over e-scooters, we’re worried that the speed of change will make it more difficult for blind and partially sighted people to get out and about.

 Please write to your local councillor, asking them to make sure any local changes are accessible for everyone.